haopjh/assignment-mart/README.md

 ## Running

+You can view the app at http://52.74.222.10:8080 or run the app locally.

-You must have [npm](https://www.npmjs.org/) installed on your computer.
+To run the app locally, you must have [npm](https://www.npmjs.org/) installed on your computer.
 From the root project directory run these commands from the command line:

     npm install